AsuniSoft/asunicam/README.md

 ## Usage

 The first time, if there are more than one camera, a simple list with the detected devices will be shown.
-Just use numbers (1-9) to select the video output.
+Just use numbers (1-9) to select the video input.
 Its ID will be stored at %APPDATA%/asunicam/config.json.

 If you delete this file the software will ask you again when detected multiple video inputs.
 Anyway you can change the input using numbers (1-9) at any time if the devices are still plugged.
 When you select a device, the configuration file is updated, so the next time you execute the app the last video device will be used.